-Physiotherapy - The most important exercises immediately following surgery are taking 5 slow, deep breaths to ensure you maintain clear lungs, and moving your feet back and forward at your ankles (ankle pumps) to ensure you keep your circulation flowing.
+Physiotherapy - The most important exercises immediately following surgery are taking slow, deep breaths to ensure you maintain clear lungs, and moving your feet back and forward at your ankles (ankle pumps) to keep your circulation flowing.
 These exercises should be repeated hourly when you are awake.
+You might also be visited by a physiotherapist to begin your hip strengthening exercises as well as get out of bed for a short walk if you are well enough.